 The remaining scope of the Line 61 expansion, between Superior, Wisconsin and Flanagan, Illinois requires only the addition of pumping horsepower with no pipeline construction.
-By October 2015, 950,000 Bpd of the capacity expansion was completed and placed in service at a cost of \$445 million.
-Additional tankage is expected to cost approximately \$380 million with various completion dates continuing through the third quarter of 2016.
-In conjunction with shippers, a decision was made to delay the in-service date of the remaining expansion phase to increase the pipeline capacity to 1,200,000 Bpd to align more closely with the anticipated in-service date for the US L3R Program and Sandpiper Project.
-This phase of the project is expected to cost \$435 million.
+The remaining work includes additional tankage which is expected to cost approximately \$380 million with various completion dates continuing through the third quarter of 2016.
+The remaining work also includes an expansion phase to increase the pipeline capacity to

+1,200,000 Bpd at an expected cost of approximately \$435 million.
+In conjunction with shippers, a decision was made to delay the in-service date of this remaining expansion phase to 2019 to align more closely with the anticipated in-service date for the US L3R Program and Sandpiper Project.

 We will operate the U.S. Mainline Expansions projects on a cost-of-service basis.
 These projects are jointly funded 75% by our General Partner and 25% by us under the Mainline Expansion Joint Funding Agreement, which parallels the Eastern Access Joint Funding Agreement.
 We have the option to increase our economic interest held up to 15% at cost.
-On July 30, 2015, we reached an agreement with the General Partner in which the General Partner will temporarily forego its Series EA cash distributions through the quarter ending March 31, 2016.
-The General Partner's capital funding contribution requirements to the Eastern Access projects will be netted against its foregone cash distributions.
-For further details, see Amendment of OLP Limited Partnership Agreement below.
+On July 30, 2015, we reached an agreement with the General Partner in which the General Partner agreed to temporarily forego its Series EA cash distributions through the quarter ended March 31, 2016.
+The General Partner's capital funding contribution requirements to the Eastern Access projects were netted against its foregone cash distributions.
+For further details, see Amendment of OLP Limited Partnership Agreement under Item 1.
+Financial Statements, Note 10.
+Related Party Transactions.